NVIDIA/audio-flamingo/README.md

 - the ability to quickly adapt to unseen tasks via in-context learning and retrieval, and
 - strong multi-turn dialogue abilities.

 We introduce a series of training techniques, architecture design, and data strategies to enhance our model with these abilities.
 Extensive evaluations across various audio understanding tasks confirm the efficacy of our method, setting new state-of-the-art benchmarks.
 Sound demos can be found in this [website](https://audioflamingo.github.io/).
+Our ICML poster can be found [here](assets/AudioFlamingo_ICML2024_poster.pdf).

 ![](assets/audio_flamingo_arch.png)